-JoJo Siwa Paints The Kids’ Choice Awards Rainbow During A Totally Sweet Three-Song Mashup
+JoJo Siwa Paints Kids’ Choice Awards Rainbow During A Sweet Three-Song Mashup — Watch

 JoJo Siwa’s done it again!
 The bow-haired singer brought the house down with her epic performance of THREE songs!
 Watch her epic, rainbow-bright performance here!